Faithful-Resource-Pack/Docs/pages/manuals/new-doc.md

 ## Other programming/markup languages

-We recommend only using markdown, but other languages can be used or included in the markdown file:
+We recommend only using Markdown, but other languages can be used or included in the Markdown file:

 - HTML
 - CSS (using the `style` html tag)